 Dr. Lianne Wood (Minutes Secretary)

-Dr. Wood is a Spinal APP Team Lead at Nottingham University Hospitals NHS Trust and graduated from the University of Cape Town in 2004 and completed her Masters in Orthopaedic Manipulative Physiotherapy at Stellenbosch University in SA in 2012.
-Lianne moved to the UK in 2012 and began working as an Advanced Practitioner in MSK interface services and spinal secondary care services in 2013.
-She currently works as a clinical academic. and has completed her PhD under Professor Nadine Foster and Dr Annette Bishop in 2020.
+Dr. Wood is a Spinal APP Team Lead at Nottingham University Hospitals NHS Trust and graduated from the University of Cape Town in 2004 and completed her Masters in Orthopaedic Manipulative Physiotherapy at Stellenbosch University, South Africa in 2012.
+Lianne moved to the UK and began working as an Advanced Practitioner in MSK interface services and spinal secondary care services in 2013.
+She currently works as a clinical academic and has completed her PhD under Professor Nadine Foster and Dr Annette Bishop in 2020.
 Her research is focused on exploring the treatment targets and understanding the mechanisms underpinning exercise for low back pain.

 Dr. Nathan Hutting (Abstract Secretary)

 Dr Hutting is an associate professor at the HAN University of Applied Sciences, research group Occupation & Health in the Netherlands as well as a physiotherapist and manual therapist in a private practice and is a board member of the Dutch Association for Manual Therapy and is the Member Organisation delegate of the Netherlands in the International Federation of Orthopaedic Manipulative Physical Therapists.

 Dr. Wajida Noor (Abstract Secretary Support)

 Dr. Noor is a Physical Therapist from Pakistan with diverse experiences as an academician, clinician and a researcher who has served in Public and Private sectors Academic Institutions and Private Healthcare providers.